 When it comes to software specifically set up for easy update across teams, there’s several available, including remembering the milk, notion, and todoist.
-Using software means that the to-do list is available at any internet connecting device, and can be easily updated.
+Using software means that the to-do list is available at any internet connecting device and can be easily updated.
 However, with so many options available, it is important that you pick a system that works for the whole team.
-Like we said, not one size fits all – and you have to be conscious of that.
+As we said, not one size fits all – and you have to be conscious of that.

 Task list app

-Often, the software mentioned above, as a standard feature will include an app for tracking tasks.
-With the majority of the population owning smartphones, and the increase in working from remote locations, there is an unprecedented need for a to-do list to be available at all times, and from anywhere.
+Often, the software mentioned above, as a standard feature, will include an app for tracking tasks.
+With the majority of the population owning smartphones, and the increase in working from remote locations, there is an unprecedented need for a to-do list to be available at all times and from anywhere.

-As with the tasks you add to your task lists, there will be a number of factors that will play a role in the app that works for you.
+As with the tasks you add to your task lists, there will be several factors that will play a role in the app that works for you.
 Some deciding factors may be as simple as device compatibility, whilst others may attract due to their accountability (see who is doing what and when), or their ability to delegate tasks.
 Whatever your priorities are and what you aim to achieve, there will be an app that works best for you.
 We’ve even taken the time to collate them all for you the best to do list apps – so take your pick!

 To find out more about Checkify’s to-do list app and task management.